Jose Luis Cabrera Alarcón, PhD

 Marta Pérez-Hernández Durán

-After defending my PhD at the University Complutense of Madrid (Spain) in cardiac electrophysiology, I did a first postdoctoral fellowship at New York University (U.S.) studying the physiology of cardiomyocytes in the context of arrhythmogenic right ventricular cardiomyopathy.
-I then joined the GENOXPHOS group to study the role of the tyrosine kinase Fgr in the heart.
+After completing my PhD in Cardiac Electrophysiology at the Complutense University of Madrid, I carried out a first postdoctoral stage at New York University (USA), where I studied the function of cardiomyocytes under physiological conditions and in the context of arrhythmogenic right ventricular cardiomyopathy (ARVC).
+I later joined the GENOXPHOS group to investigate the role of the kinase Fgr in the heart.

 Marta Pérez-Hernández Durán 1